Vibensgaard: Interior

-The staircase at Nyborggade 2 is a somewhat down-scaled version of the two principal staircases.
+The staircase at Nyborggade 2 is a somewhat scaled-down version of the two principal staircases.
 Three secondary staircases (co-called "kitchen staircases") are also located in the building.

 All the apartments have rooms with rich stucco ornamentation.
-The theme of the custom made stucco ornamentation is again the pewits and other flora and fauna associated with the meadows.
-Some of the original, custom made door handles with pewits have also survived.
+The theme of the custom-made stucco is again pewits and other flora and fauna associated with the meadows.
+Some of the original, custom-made door handles with pewits have also survived.

-The frieze with motifs from Strandvejen in the former restaurant premises was rediscovered in connection with a renovation of the ground floor in 2921.
+The frieze with motifs from Strandvejen in the former restaurant premises was rediscovered in connection with a renovation of the ground floor in 2021.
 The restoration was carried out with the assistance of the architectural firm Elgaard Architecture.